 Go the extra mile

 Head up the glacial valley past Maroon Lake for a more personal experience with the Bells and their wilderness.
-Follow the trail to Crater Lake.
+Follow the trail to Crater Lake (main trail to the right of the lake).
 It’s a rocky but moderate, 3.2-mile round trip that takes you to 10,076 feet.
 And it’s worth every step to savor the stillness beneath North Maroon Peak.
 Carry water and snacks and be prepared for thunderstorms, especially in the afternoon.

 Get the Best Angle

 You’ll probably want to snap a few photos of Maroon Bells.
 After all, they are the most-photographed mountain peaks in the United States.
 Fall season is typically the busiest due to the changing Aspen trees, but with a little preparation you can get the perfect shot.
-Take some pointers from Nasmin Mansurov.
+Take some pointers from Nasmin Mansurov or Jeremy Swanson.
 He gives a tell-all about the best time to photograph, how to set up and what not to do.